 Does this mean that you should never change any of the URLs throughout your site?
 No, not at all, there is a very simple solution!
 A 301 redirect is, technically, a specially formatted line of text which is placed in the site's .htaccess file, a special file which runs on the server every time a page is requested.

-It has always been possible to add 301 redirects to a Bluepark site via the Configuration section, on the Site Options tab, at the bottom of the page.
+It has always been possible to add 301 redirects to a Bluepark site via the Settings section, within the Website tab, at the bottom of the page.
 Now, however, your Admin Console will prompt you whenever you change a page URL relating to a standard page, a blog category or post, a product or a category.
 If you accept the recommendation, the redirect will be added to your .htaccess file automatically.
 You can see that it has been added by viewing Configuration: Site Options, where you can make further additions or modifications as necessary.

 If you've only just created the page, there is no need to worry about adding a 301 redirect.
 You only need to do this if the page has already been indexed by search engines, or if the link has been published in some way and is already in use.